arkytroite/Civ-Mod/README.md

   * Completing the tree provides +5 Science, Gold, and Culture from City Ruins.
 * Imperialism
   * Exploration has been renamed Imperialism
-  * Adopting Imperialism allows the purchase and training of Slaves
+  * Adopting Imperialism allows the purchase and training of Slaves, as well as dramatically decreasing their revolution chance.
   * The Tree has been reordered
     * Merchant Navy no longer has any requirements
     * Naval Tradition now requires Maritime Infrastructure